 You’ll also need to cut out two arm holes and hole for your head to fit through the top.
 Make sure the top is securely taped before you cut through, non glossy tape works best.

 Tape extra cardboard behind the windows.
-TIP: You’ll need to un-tape this later so you can slide the paper windows in under the cardboard, so don’t go crazy with the tape like we did.
+TIP: You’ll need to un-tape this later so you can slide the paper windows in under the cardboard, so don’t go crazy with the tape as we did.

 Take the box outside and liberally spray paint on her signature blue color.
-This took us a couple cans- buy three to be safe and ensure full coverage.
+This took us a couple of cans- buy three to be safe and ensure full coverage.
 Leave it outside to set for a few hours or overnight.

 Print out the words Police Box– you may need to mess with the size settings to fit your box.